 Are there times when nutritional momentum doesn’t work?

-While the principle of nutritional momentum is a good rule of thumb to live (and eat) by in general, Dr. Bulsiewicz offers up one big caveat: It’s important to get any underlying health issues under control first.
+While the principle of nutritional momentum is a good rule to live (and eat) by in general, Dr. Bulsiewicz offers up one big caveat: It’s important to get any underlying health issues under control first.
 “It’s important for people to have a realistic expectation of what nutrition can do for the body.
 If you have a chronic illness, eating well will not automatically reverse the illness in its entirety,” he says.
 “Some people believe that if you eat a ‘perfect diet,’ you won’t experience any medical issues and that’s just not true.
 There’s still a place for 21st century health care.”

 Thus, he says if you have major digestive issues, it’s important to work with a medical expert to get that treated first, which will typically involve an individual plan as every body is different.
 “You have to put out the fire before you can start regrowing the forest,” Dr. Bulsiewicz says.